bpbond/R-data-picarro/R-data-picarro.md

 Grouping
 ========================================================

 `dplyr` verbs become particularly powerful when used in conjunction with *groups* we define in the dataset.
-The `group_by` function converts an existing data frame into a grouped `tbl`.

 ```r